Colorado Water Congress Collection

 Series 3: Videotapes, 1988, 1996-2005

 Several videos and all of the newsletters in this collection, as well as additional issues not in the collection, have been scanned and are available through the Colorado State University Libraries website.
-In the electronic version of this document, direct links appear in context.
+In the electronic version of this document, direct links appear in context for some items.

-Processing of this collection was completed in April 2008.
+Processing was completed in April 2008.
 Materials were placed in acid-free folders and stored in an acid-free box.
 Metal fasteners were removed and replaced with plastic clips.
 VHS tapes were placed in archival cases.
 Some additional items were incorporated in October 2011.
 Series 4 was added in May 2013, along with additions to Series 2 and 3.
 The videotape received in 2017 was added in 2018, as were materials from recent conferences.
+Materials removed from other collections were added in 2022.

 - Guide to the Colorado Water Congress Collection